TheMdTF/mdtf-public/apis/document-validation/api/README.md

-# Documentation for The Maryland Test Facility Document Validation Interface - OpenAPI 3.0
+# Documentation for The Maryland Test Facility Document Validation Interface

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints